Significance of Mobile Art - What is Art Mobile ?

 The Revolutionary Mobiles of Alexander Calder

 In 1943, Albert Einstein visited the exhibition of hanging artworks by Alexander Calder at the Museum of Modern Art and famously said: “I wish I had thought of that”.
-If this isn’t acknowledgement enough of what his mobiles achieved, I’m not sure what is.
+If this isn’t acknowledgment enough of what his mobiles achieved, I’m not sure what is.
 Indeed, what makes the kinetic pieces of this remarkable artist so groundbreaking is the fact that he was a curious and experimental mind.
 He too explored the possibilities of the whippletree mechanism, but instead of attaching lower elements to both ends of the carrying element, he replaced them with abstract shapes.
 This, naturally, opened up an entire universe of creative combinations and ideas, which the artist did not hesitate to employ for the next four and a half decades of his career, until his death in 1976.

-In 1931, Marcel Duchamp coined the term “mobile”, using it to describe the artist’s early, mechanised pieces and defining motion as their crucial characteristic.
+In 1931, Marcel Duchamp coined the term “mobile”, using it to describe the artist’s early, mechanized pieces and defining motion as their crucial characteristic.
 These artworks were influenced by the abstract work of Piet Mondrian, Joan Mirò and Sophie Taeuber-Arp, who all used geometric figures and simple colors in their paintings.
 He transmitted this kind of abstraction through shapes moving in space, usually made of sheet metal, painted in the same colors and sometimes accompanied by different objects, such as cloth, rubber, cork and found items.
 His mobiles were manipulated by means of cranks and motors and eventually became his signature artworks, changing the way sculpture is perceived as a medium.
 What’s interesting is that he emphasized the importance of the machines in his Mobile Art, as an important new factor in the future of human affairs, and often described his pieces as useless and meaningless. ”It’s just beautiful, that’s all.
 It can make you very emotional if you understand it.
 Of course, if it had some meaning it would be easier to understand, but it’s too late for that.”

 Alexander Calder ended up making thousands of these useless and meaningless hanging mobiles, from miniature pieces to entire installations up to 100 feet in height.
 They’re also highly popular among collectors; in 2014, his 1957 Poisson Volant was sold for whopping $26 million at Christie’s New York.